katahiromz/RisohEditor/Standardize.md

 # Standardize Win32 Resource

+New RisohEditor resource information should follow the following rules.
+If you are using old RisohEditor resource data, then you have to apply the following rules.

 ## DEFINITIONS

 - A "resource ID" is the ID, that is used for Win32 resource data.